SainsburyWellcomeCentre/crabs-exploration/guides/TrackingModelHPC.md

 4.  **Edit the bash script!**

-    For inference, we need to ensure the correct trained model is used.
+    For run the tracker, we need to ensure the correct trained model is used.
 All the parameters used in any training is logged into `mlflow`.

     We can see the perfomance of each training session by inspecting the `metrics` tab in `mlflow UI` where the `training loss`, `validation precision` and `validation recall` are plotted.
 The trained model (`checkpoint path`) are logged in `parameters` section under `overview` tab.